Create environment variables in Flask .flaskenv

 We have two dot files: .env and .flaskenv.
 We use .flaskenv for any Flask CLI configuration command and use .env for our application configuration.

-For example, we specify the name of the module, as we did above:
+For example, we specify the module name, as we did before:

 .flaskenv